kantarjiev/BAMRU-Org/docs/dev_environment.md

 ## Building the Site

-Project input is read from the `source` directory.
+Project input is read from the `src` directory.

 To run the generator: